Johnny Depp loses libel case against Britain's Sun newspaper - KESQ

 Citing evidence, including photos, audio recordings and Depp’s own text messages, lawyers for the newspaper group argued in court filings that Depp “beat his wife Amber Heard, causing her to suffer significant injury, and on occasion leading to her fearing for her life.”

-Judge Andrew Nicol said in his judgment Monday that the paper’s claims had been shown to be “substantially true.”
+However, Judge Andrew Nicol said in his 129-page judgment Monday that the paper’s claims had been shown to be “substantially true.”

 “I have reached these conclusions having examined in detail the 14 incidents on which the defendants rely, as well as the over-arching considerations which the claimant submitted I should take into account,” the judge said.

-The legal showdown, a rare blockbuster trial to take place in Britain’s courts, prompted days of tense testimony in July from Depp, Heard and several of their acquaintances, with Heard telling the court that Depp threatened to kill her “many times.”
+The blockbuster trial included days of tense testimony in July from Depp, Heard and several of their acquaintances, with Heard telling the court that Depp threatened to kill her “many times.”

+In their evidence, lawyers for the publisher detailed 14 separate alleged incidents of physical abuse by Depp, which took place in Los Angeles, Tokyo, Australia, and other locations between 2013 and 2016, according to the trial judgement.
+Depp has denied all incidents of abuse.

+In the first alleged incident in early 2013 in Los Angeles, the paper’s lawyers claimed that Heard laughed at something Depp had said, and the actor responded by “repeatedly slapping Ms Heard across the face,” and knocking her to the floor.

+Heard and Depp met in 2009 while co-starring in the film “The Rum Diary,” and the pair married in 2015.
+The American actress had become known through supporting roles in “Pineapple Express” and “Zombieland,” and she had become involved in activism for women’s and LGBT+ rights.
+The couple divorced in 2017.

+They were involved in a months-long, contentious split, with bad behavior alleged by both sides.
+Depp denied he was abusive to Heard at the time, and through his representatives, claimed Heard had made up the abuse.

-“When Johnny puts his attention on you, with all his intensity and darkness, it is unlike anything I’ve ever experienced,” she said in a written witness statement submitted to the court.
+“When Johnny puts his attention on you, with all his intensity and darkness, it is unlike anything I’ve ever experienced,” Heard said in a written witness statement submitted to the court.

 “Some incidents were so severe that I was afraid he was going to kill me, either intentionally or just by losing control and going too far.
 He explicitly threatened to kill me many times, especially later in our relationship,” Heard told the court, according to the UK’s PA Media news agency.